 Storing Suggestions

-- Potatoes: Boil the potatoes until they are tender and cooked through but not overcooked.
-If potatoes are very soft, they will become mushy while mixed with tomato masala.
+Potatoes: Boil the potatoes until tender and cooked through but not overcooked.
+If they are very soft, they will become mushy when mixed with tomato masala.

-- Celery: It makes the gravy thicker, and also, it is a great way to include it in our recipes.
-But if you do not have celery, you can skip it or replace it with a ¼ cup of chopped turnip.
+Celery: Celery makes the gravy thicker, which is also a great way to include it in our recipes.
+But if you do not have celery, you can skip it or replace it with ¼ cup of chopped turnip.

 Frequently Asked Questions

-Use waxy potatoes that hold their shape after cooking and are not of crumbly and mealy texture.
-Yellow potatoes, new potatoes, all-purpose white potatoes, and red potatoes work well for this recipe.
+Use waxy potatoes that hold their shape after cooking and are not crumbly and mealy.
+Yellow, new, all-purpose white, and red potatoes work well for this recipe.

-The main reason for using celery is to make the tomato mixture thicker and get the earthy flavor it offers.
+The main reason for using celery is to thicken the tomato mixture and get the earthy flavor it offers.
 But instead of celery, you can use ¼ cup of chopped turnip.
-Or adding 7-8 cashews or almonds will also help.
+Adding cashew or almond paste will also help.
 If you do not want to use any of these, you can mash 3-4 small cubes of potatoes and mix them with the tomato mixture.
-Then cook until the tomato puree becomes thick.
+Then, cook until the tomato puree becomes thick.

 Recipe Card